 Aurora is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Aurora really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Aurora citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Aurora ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Aurora a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.

-The education level of Aurora citizens is substantially higher than the typical US community, as 29.74% of adults in Aurora have at least a bachelor's degree.
+The overall education level of Aurora citizens is substantially higher than the typical US community, as 29.74% of adults in Aurora have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Aurora in 2018 was $30,504, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $122,016 for a family of four.
 However, Aurora contains both very wealthy and poor people as well.